 Initially, the 50-meter tower will be equipped with propeller anemometer arrays, pressure sensors, and temperature sensors at five levels and a relative humidity sensor at the lowest level.
 These sensors will provide the baseline and reference measurements needed for most other experimentation and provide continuous monitoring of conditions.

-The m-SWERF tower is a mobile meteorological tower with a set of u v w RM Young anemometers, a barometric pressure, relative humidity and temperature sensors.
+The m-SWERF tower is a mobile meteorological tower with a set of u v w RM Young anemometers, a barometric pressure, relative humidity, and temperature sensors.

 As wind engineers, our primary contribution to sustainability will be facilitating the design of more resilient structures – structures that continue to serve their primary function after a severe wind event.
-This goal is second only to safety and preservation of life.
+This goal is second only to the safety and preservation of life.

 The Wind Engineering Research Laboratory is also committed to constructing SWERF with sustainability in mind.
 We will achieve this by designing our facilities such that each development is adaptable to future needs and by responsibly sourcing materials.